 Caria

 One of the original dedicated perimenopause apps.
 Strong symptom tracking and good educational content.
+The community side has been thoughtful, with moderation that keeps wellness misinformation out.
 Best for those who want a symptom-focused tool with community.

 Balance by Dr Louise Newson

-Built around Dr Louise Newson's clinical work.
-Strong on HRT education and symptom tracking that connects to clinical conversations.
-Best for those navigating HRT decisions.
+Built around Dr Louise Newson's clinical work in the UK.
+Strong on hormone therapy education and symptom tracking that connects to clinical conversations.
+The downloadable health report is genuinely useful for appointments.
+Best for those navigating hormone therapy decisions or considering them.

 Health and Her

 UK-based with strong content and a thoughtful tone.
-Covers nutrition, mind, and movement angles.
-Best for those who want a fuller lifestyle tool.
+Covers nutrition, mind, and movement angles alongside symptom tracking.
+Less clinical than Balance, more holistic.
+Best for those who want a fuller lifestyle tool that does not center entirely on hormones.

 Stripes Beauty App Companion

 Naomi Watts's brand.
 Skin and lifestyle focused, less clinical.
-Best for those who want lifestyle and product alongside community.
+The companion app integrates with their broader product line and community.
+Best for those who want lifestyle and product alongside community rather than a clinical tool.

 ooddle With Perimenopause Plan

 ooddle's five pillars adapt to perimenopause.
-The Recovery pillar prioritizes sleep through hot flashes.
-The Mind pillar handles mood and stress.
-The Movement pillar protects bone and muscle.
-Metabolic and Optimize round out the plan.
-Best for those who want a full daily plan, not just a symptom tracker.
+The Recovery pillar prioritizes sleep through hot flashes and night waking.
+The Mind pillar handles mood and stress, which intensify in many women during this season.
+The Movement pillar protects bone and muscle, which become more important as estrogen declines.
+Metabolic supports stable blood sugar, which steadies energy.
+Optimize tracks what is actually helping.
+Best for those who want a full daily plan that adapts to the season, not just a symptom tracker.

 How to Choose

-- For HRT-aware support.
+- For hormone therapy-aware support.
 Balance by Dr Louise Newson.

 - For broader lifestyle.
 Health and Her.